-- 11.2 Any UEL apprenticeship with an aim of Level 5 or below will need to be prepared for inspection at 48 hours' notice. - 11.3 The chair of the Education and Experience Committee is the lead contact for UEL with regards to Ofsted. - 11.4 As of July 2019 the university established an Ofsted readiness working group under the supervision of the Education and Experience Committee.
-It is the remit of that group to ensure the university is making sufficient progress towards ensuring the requirements of the EIF are embedded in UEL policies and processes. - 11.5 Schools with current provision in scope for inspection are members of the working group.
-Schools that are considering new provision that would be in scope for inspection will be identified during the initial approval process, the validation process will then take into account the requirements of the EIF.
+- 12.2 All UEL apprenticeships will need to be prepared for inspection at 48 hours' notice. - 12.3 The Dean of EDUCOM is the lead contact for UEL with regards to Ofsted. - As of July 2019 the university established an Ofsted readiness working group under the supervision of the Education and Experience Committee, which became the Apprenticeships Compliance Sub-Committee in 2021.
+Itis the remit of that group to ensure the university is making sufficient progress towards ensuring the requirements of the EIF are embedded in UEL policies and processes. - 12.5 Schools with current provision in scope for inspection are members of the working group.
+Schools that are considering new provision that would be inscope for inspection will be identified during the initial approval process, thevalidation process will then take into account the requirements of the EIF.

-12 Approval of Delivery of Educational Training for Higher and Degree Apprenticeship Standards linked to an UEL Award.
+13 Approval of Delivery of Educational Training for Higher and Degree Apprenticeship Standards linked to an UEL Award.

-12.1 Approval Stages

-- 12.1.1 Initial Approval must be obtained via the standard process described in part 5 of the Quality Manual. - 12.1.2 Validation via the school quality committee or Quality Assurance and Enhancement organized approval event. - 12.1.3 If the approval involves the validation of a new course or revalidation of an existing course see section A.
+- 13.1 Approval Stages - 13.1.1 Initial Approval must be obtained via the standard process describedin part 5 of the Quality Manual. - 13.1.2 Validation via the school quality committee or Quality Assurance and Enhancement organized approval event. - 13.1.3 If the approval involves the validation of a new course or revalidation of an existing course see section A. - 13.1.4 Or - 13.1.5 If the approval is linked to a currently validated UEL course (without modifications that would prompt a revalidation) see section B.

-- 12.1.4 Or - 12.1.5 If the approval is linked to a currently validated UEL course (without modifications that would prompt a revalidation) see section B. - 12.1.6 Final Approval noted by Education and Experience Committee on behalf of Academic Board.
+13.1.6 Final Approval noted by Education and Experience Committee onbehalf of Academic Board.

-13 Section A - If the approval involves the validation of a new course or revalidation of an existing course.
+14 Section A - If the approval involves the validation of a new course or revalidation of an existing course.

-- 13.1 Two external advisors must be appointed as detailed in the Quality Manual Part 5 section 4.
-At least one of these advisors must have substantive practical expertise. - 13.2 A member of the Academic and Employer Partnerships Office and a Senior Member of Registry Staff (Assistant Registrar) should be invited to attend the approval event. - 13.3 The documentation requirements are the same as in the Quality Manual Part 5 section 5. - 13.4 The following additional documentation will be required: - 13.4.1 A mapping of modules against the Knowledge, Skills and Behaviours within the Higher / Degree apprenticeship standard. - 13.4.2 A schedule for completion of the course, 80% to 20% on and off-thejob training, EPA Plan and the associated apprenticeship standard, for a typical apprentice. - 13.4.3 Arrangements for all staff who teach and manage/enable learning, including those staff who are not employees of UEL and/or are not based at the UEL, to be appropriately qualified, supported and developed. - 13.4.4 Specific detail on the course specification aimed at helping apprentices understand the structure of their course and/or any additional requirements/non-applicable sections as compared to standard students. - 13.4.5 Confirmation of how any gateway requirements for the Apprenticeship will be met (e.g., mandatory qualifications, evidence of attendance, practice portfolios, formal reviews). - 13.4.6 Confirmation from the Academic & Employer Partnerships Office (AEPO) that registrations have been completed (e.g., RoTAP, RoEPAO) where relevant. - 13.4.7 Details of how it is anticipated the End Ppoint Assessment will be achieved. - 13.4.8 Details of how Safeguarding, British Values and Prevent are embedded in the curriculum.
+- 14.1 Two external advisors must be appointed as detailed in the Quality Manual Part 5 section 4.
+At least one of these advisors must have substantive practical expertise. - 14.2 A member of the Employer Partnerships Office and a Senior Member of Registry Staff (Assistant Registrar) should be invited to attend the approval event. - 14.3 The documentation requirements are the same as in the Quality Manual Part 5 section 5. - 14.4 The following additional documentation will be required: - 14.4.1 A mapping of modules against the Knowledge, Skills and Behaviours within the Higher / Degree apprenticeship standard. - 14.4.2 A schedule for completion of the course, 80% to 20% on and off-thejob training, EPA Plan and the associated apprenticeship standard, for a typical apprentice. - 14.4.3 Arrangements for all staff who teach and manage/enable learning, including those staff who are not employees of UEL and/or are not based at the UEL, to be appropriately qualified, supported and developed. - 14.4.4 Specific detail on the course specification aimed at helping apprentices understand the structure of their course and/or any additional requirements/non-applicable sections as compared to standard students. - 14.4.5 Confirmation of how any gateway requirements for the Apprenticeship will be met (e.g., mandatory qualifications, evidence of attendance, practice portfolios, formal reviews). - 14.4.6 Confirmation from the Employer Partnerships Office (EPO) that registrations have been completed (e.g., RoTAP, RoEPAO) where relevant. - 14.4.7 Details of how it is anticipated the End Point Assessment will be achieved. - 14.4.8 Details of how Safeguarding, British Values and Prevent are embedded in the curriculum.